Zulfiqar-Ibrahim/GANS_Thesis_TU-KL/README.md

 </p>
 ## cycle-Consistent Adversarial Networks with imageto-image Translation

-The broader perspective of this work is to facilitate autonomous vehicular machines to perform better machine learning-related tasks in the field of agriculture.
+The broader perspective of this work is to facilitate the autonomous vehicular machines to perform better machine learning-related tasks in the field of agriculture.
 However, For all the machine learning-related tasks, dataset plays a cerebral role, and the collection of agriculture-based data has many challenges.
 Teams must be sent on a field trip for the